-- You have received a Temporary Protection Order. - This Order lists what you cannot do and things you must do. - You should read the other documents as there may be other rules not included here. - You need to know what this Order means for you.
+- You have received a Final Protection Order. - This Order lists what you cannot do and things you must do. - This is a Final Protection Order.
+This means these rules last forever or until a Judge removes them. - You should read the other documents as there may be other rules not included here. - You need to know what this Order means for you.
 You might feel angry but even if you don't agree with what has been said you need to follow these rules.